Following is an introduction to a selection of non-profits we support.

-PLEASE CLICK ON EACH PHOTO BELOW FOR AN INSPIRATIONAL VIDEO FROM EACH ORGANIZATION.
+CLICK ON EACH PHOTO FOR AN INSPIRING VIDEO

 Trunks Up Trunks Up works to preserve and protect the critically endangered Asian Elephant with particular focus on supporting the renowned work of Lek Chailert, founder of Elephant Nature Park and Save Elephant Foundation.
 Trunks Up works to help return to freedom captive Asian Elephants so to live their lives without abuse and deprivation and enable the wild Asian Elephant population to thrive.